Actor Shia LaBeouf arrested in New York anti-Trump protest

 LaBeouf and two other artists began the protest on Jan.
 20, the day that Trump, a Republican, was inaugurated as the 45th president of the United States.
 They have invited the public to repeat the words into the camera nonstop for the next four years in a "participatory performance," according to their website.

-LaBeouf was released after being charged with misdemeanour assault and harassment, the police spokesman said.
+LaBeouf was released after being charged with misdemeanor assault and harassment, the police spokesman said.
 He is scheduled to appear in court on April 4.

 Representatives for LaBeouf did immediately respond to a request for comment.